-Pro.té.gé: noun.
+Pro•té•gé: noun.
 A person who is guided and supported by an older and more experienced or influential person.
-“Boston Bun is an extremely talented French producer, and also once a treasured protege of Busy P.”
+As in, “Boston Bun is an extremely talented French producer, and also once a treasured protégé of Busy P.”

-Anyway, we caught up with Mr. Thibaud Noyer and got into his head a bit.
-Read our interview with Boston Bun below.
+We caught up with Boston Bun (or Thibaud Noyer as he’s known in real life) and got into his head a bit.

 How did you and Busy P connect, and how has it been being a part of the Ed Banger family?

-Congratulations on your new video for “Time Bomb” – we’re big fans of it here in the office.
-Did you have creative input with it, or how did the making of the video come about?
+Congratulations on your new video for “Time Bomb,” we’re big fans of it here in the office.
+Did you have creative input with it?
+How did the making of the video come about?